NEWC activity focuses mainly (but not exclusively) on addressing the three main objectives:

 The NEWC Rehoming Network works together to provide a supportive place for attendees to discuss rehoming work and plans and to exchange ideas.
 The main aims of the Network are to provide a means of forging better links between NEWC members; to create contacts for those involved with rehoming as a means of support and advice; to share knowledge, ideas and experiences with the goal of helping more horses, ponies, donkeys and mules; to create guidelines for best practise in the rehoming of equines.

-Membership of the NEWC Rehoming Network is open to attendees from NEWC members involved with rehoming of equines.
-The Group will normally meet every six months at varying locations, but with one in the north and one in the south each year, to enable more members to attend.
-Interim meetings can be held as required.
+Membership of the NEWC Rehoming Network is open to attendees from NEWC members involved with the rehoming of equines.
+The Group will usually meet every six months virtually on Zoom to enable more members to attend.
+Interim meetings can be held either virtually or in person as required.
 Members would normally send up to two representatives to a Group meeting depending but can send more if space is available.
 Attendance by non-NEWC members is by invitation and approval by the Group chair.

 Research and Education Group